-It had also, he admitted, become increasingly difficult to put together an album's worth of songs he felt truly lived up to his standards -- not that he was willing to scratch any deeper than he'd already figured out how to dig.
+It had also become increasingly difficult to put together an album's worth of songs Zevon felt truly lived up to his standards – and he wasn't willing to scratch much deeper than he already had.

 "There wasn't even a label when Jackson proposed it.
 He just said that Danny [Goldberg, founder of Artemis Records] was starting something and he wanted Danny to hear it.
-I've always heard about Danny but I didn't know him.
-So I said 'fine,'" recalled Zevon.
-"Danny Goldberg has always been known as an artist guy as opposed to a big industry guy -- although he is a big industry guy."
+I've always heard about Danny, but I didn't know him.
+So, I said 'fine,'" Zevon recalled.
+"Danny Goldberg has always been known as an artist guy as opposed to a big industry guy – although he is a big industry guy."

 "I don't think it's ever been a case of there being a big audience that stopped taking a ride with me so much as a big audience that accidentally stepped on a Mr. Toad's ride on the way to the funhouse, on the way to the Michael Jackson Expo," he quipped in a separate interview.
 "I don't know.
 I used to say that I was just a folk singer, that because I had had a hit record, I was sort of perceived of as like a down and out ‘70s superstar or something, as opposed to a very successful folk singer, which is how I've always seen myself."

-And although his life would sadly be cut short on Sept.
-7, 2003, after a battle with cancer, this album kicked off a career-closing trilogy (followed by 2002's My Ride's Here and 2003's The Wind) that allowed Zevon to go out on a high note.
+Zevon's life would sadly be cut short on Sept.
+7, 2003, after a battle with cancer.
+But not before this album kicked off a career-closing trilogy (followed by 2002's My Ride's Here and 2003's The Wind) that allowed him to go out on a high note.
 Even at his lowest, Zevon's star always shone brighter than most.
 "I’m insane.
-I’m f---ed up.
+I’m fucked up.
 I have problems," he admitted.
 "But I don’t get depressed and I don’t get bored."